 \begin{proposition} Suppose $q \geq 1$ and $m \geq 1$.
-Let $G^q$ be an $q$-conformal graph with degree bounded by~$d$ and $q$-lengths $\alpha(e)\in[1/m,m]$ bounded above and below.
+Let $G^q$ be a $q$-conformal graph with valence bounded by~$M$ and $q$-lengths $\alpha(e)\in[1/m,m]$ bounded above and below.
 Let $\cE$ denote the covering of $G^q$ by closed edges.
-Let $c \co C \to G$ be a non-empty weighted multi-curve on~$G^q$ with no null-homotopic components.
-Suppose there exists an upper bound~$N$ on the number of times a reduced representative in~$[c]$ passes over each edge of~$G^q$.
+Let $\gamma \co C \to G$ be a non-empty weighted multi-curve on~$G^q$ with no null-homotopic components.
+Suppose $N$ is an upper bound on the number of times a reduced representative in~$[\gamma]$ passes over each edge of~$G^q$.
 Then

 \end{proposition}